 Amanda Trask is a local artist who has received her Bachelor of Fine Arts Degree with a focus in Mixed Media and minor in Art History from California State University, Stanislaus.
 Amanda creates work using different media such as sculpture, painting, digital (computer), and film.
 Her work has been seen within various galleries in Stanislaus County and she is a published artist.

 Amanda’s goal through her courses is to bring, not only the joy of creating art, but also the tools to allow individuals to learn about the medium, its uses, and how to create/expand on projects even after completing the course.
 Through her educational background and self-taught explorations with art, Amanda hopes that every person that comes through her class is able to gain a foundation for exploring the medium themselves and ways to bring out their creativity using various methods and techniques.

 Amanda enjoys working with children and has taking several Child Development courses when she was pursuing her Associate Degree.
-She is also a mother to a 14-year-old son who is on the autism spectrum and encourages anyone, regardless of their abilities, to take her courses!
+She is also a mother to a teenage son who is on the autism spectrum and encourages anyone, regardless of their abilities, to take her courses!
 She would be more than happy to adapt the coursework towards the needs of any individual.
 The courses she will be instructing for children are designed to be fun, informative, and create a foundation to help students continue to discover art.

 Amanda started teaching classes with the Arts Education Program at the Grand Theatre Center for the Arts in 2017.
 She has taught a variety of classes throughout the years including but not limited to ceramic, fused glass, drawing, painting, sensory art classes, and Paint Night events.